livecomsjournal/livecomsjournal.github.io/editorial_board.md

+---
+layout: single
+sidebar:
+  nav: editorial_board.md
-# Policies About the Editorial Board
+title: Policies About the Editorial Board
+---

 These policies are currently a draft, and not yet in force.